Logo-ajehe

 Review Article

-Zahra Emadi ORCID logo, Mehraban Sadeghi* ORCID logo, Solieman Forouzandeh ORCID logo
+Zahra Emadi 1,2 ORCID logo, Mehraban Sadeghi 2* ORCID logo, Solieman Forouzandeh 2

 Abstract

-Artificial dyes are regarded as one of the most problematic pollutants in the environment.
-They are applied in the textile, print, paper, paint, pharmaceutical, food, cosmetics, and leather industries.
-The textile industry produces high volumes of colored wastewater containing azoic, reactive, acid, basic, mordant, direct dyes, etc. In addition, other pollutants like salts, toxic substances (heavy metals, biocides, and oxidizing agents), high organic load, nutrients, and sulfur are present in the textile industry.
-Dyes harm living organisms and the environment by inhibiting photosynthesis, causing health disorders like skin irritations, allergies, cancer, vomiting, and reducing immunological reactions.
-Thus, they should be removed by physical, chemical, and biological methods.
-Chemical and physical approaches need regeneration and chemical agents, and are expensive.
-Bio-decolorization by bacteria, fungi, algae, and plants is an environmentally friendly and economical technique.
-Bacterial strains adsorb, degrade, and flocculate dyes.
-Biodecolorization is positively or negatively affected by operational parameters like agitation, pH, temperature, initial dye concentration, carbon and nitrogen sources, salinity, dye structure, electron donors, and redox mediators.
-As stated, parameters have positive (optimum concentration) and negative impacts (beyond optimum) on decolorization efficiency.
-Due to the characteristics of textile wastewater, different potent bacterial strains with special abilities (decolorizer, metal removal, and salt, alkaline, and thermo-tolerant strains) have been isolated, identified, and applied for treatment during recent decades.
-It should be noted that co-culture application instead of mono-culture increases the decolorization efficiency and reduces treatment time.
+Artificial dyes are regarded as one of the most problematic environmental pollutants.
+They are widely applied in the textile, print, paper, paint, pharmaceutical, food, cosmetics, and leather industries.
+The textile industry produces large volumes of colored wastewater, along with other pollutants such as salts, toxic substances (e.g., heavy metals, biocides, and oxidizing agents), high organic load, nutrients, and sulfur.
+These dyes adversely affect living organisms and ecosystems by inhibiting photosynthesis and causing health disorders such as skin irritations, allergies, cancer, vomiting, and weakened immune reactions.
+Thus, they should be removed using physical, chemical, and biological methods.
+Chemical and physical methods need regeneration processes and chemical agents, and they are expensive.
+In contrast, bio-decolorization by bacteria, fungi, algae, and plants is an environmentally friendly and cost-effective technique.
+Bacterial strains can adsorb, degrade, and flocculate dyes.
+Biodecolorization is positively or negatively affected by operational parameters such as agitation, pH, temperature, dye concentration, carbon and nitrogen sources, salinity, electron donors, and redox mediators.
+As stated, these parameters have positive (optimum concentration) and negative (beyond optimum) impacts on decolorization efficiency.

 First Name